 In addition to being extremely painful, a betrayal turns everything in your life upside down and has many consequences.
 It's difficult to get back on your feet and regain your self-confidence after experiencing this.
-Yet life goes on, but then how do you rebuild yourself?
-How do we overcome this ordeal?
+Yet life goes on, and we can't really afford to let ourselves get stuck in the past.

-In friendship as in love, there is a sort of moral contract between two people.
-When this contract is shattered, landmarks explode, disillusionment is total and we must then mourn the relationship.
-In a life, betrayal is never trivial and often leaves deep scars, here is how to move forward.
+In friendship, as in love, there is a sort of moral contract between two people.
+However, when this contract is shattered and everything comes crashing down.
+The disillusionment is total, yet we must then mourn the relationship and deal with the consequences.
+In life, deception is never trivial and often leaves deep scars that can take years to heal.

-1. Making a phone call to a friend
+1. Make a phone call to a friend

 Take time to list what you really care about, what makes you feel good, and the moral values that are unique to you.
 If the person who betrayed you no longer corresponds to these values then you have been lucky enough to escape from this relationship.

 The person who betrayed you certainly has their reasons, even if they are not acceptable to you.
 Hearing them will allow you to better manage your disappointment or to grant forgiveness, if you feel able to start afresh.

 4. Take time to reflect

 Don't jump to conclusions, especially if the facts have been reported to you by a third party.
 Ask yourself if you have done something wrong or if it’s not just a simple misunderstanding?
 In short, take the time to calm down and analyze the situation before taking action.

 It's not about replacing the person who abused your trust, but simply about meeting new people so that you can move on more quickly.
 Happiness is learned, and little by little the disappointment and loneliness that invade you will fade away, giving way to the memory of a probably shaky relationship that ended because that's the way life goes...